Akhtar Abdur Rahman: Rising through the ranks

-In 1971 Indo Pak War, just before his promotion to a Major General, he again saw his own 45 Field Regiment Artillery in action at Hussainiwala Sector where 45 Field displayed tremendous valour in achieveing a bold victory over Qasar-i-Hind Citadel.
+In 1971 Indo Pak War, just before his promotion to a Major General, he again saw his own 45 Field Regiment Artillery in action at Hussainiwala Sector where 45 Field displayed tremendous valour in achieving a bold victory over Qasar-i-Hind Citadel.
 His unit 45 Field Regiment Artillery was later awarded battle honor of 'Fateh Qasar -i- Hind 1971' by Army Headquarters, as he was instrumental in capturing the Indian fortress of Qaiser-e-Hind.
-Later he was promoted to the two-star general rank of a major-general, and served as the general officer commanding (GOC) of the 12th Infantry Division stationed in Murree.
-As the GOC of the 12th Infantry Division, General Akhtar was considered very close to Prime Minister Zulfiqar Ali Bhutto and personally received him whenever he visited the command office of the 12th Division.
-He did not take part in the 1977 military coup and privately opposed the martial law to remove the Prime minister Bhutto.
+Later, he was promoted to the two-star general rank of a major-general, and served as the general officer commanding (GOC) of the 12th Infantry Division stationed in Murree.
+As the GOC of the 12th Infantry Division, Rahman was considered very close to Prime Minister Zulfiqar Ali Bhutto and personally received him whenever he visited the command office of the 12th Division.

+Rahman did not take part in the 1977 Pakistani military coup, and privately opposed the martial law to remove Bhutto.
 Six months after the military coup of 1977, he was appointed as the adjutant general at the General Headquarters, which would last two years.
-During this time, General Akhtar became aware of a conspiracy in which Lieutenant-General Faiz Ali Chishti of X Corps, a close associate of General Zia-ul-Haq, secretly became rebellious and conspired to stage a military coup in the country.
-As early as of 1979, Akhtar received a call from General Chishti and met him at his office in Chaklala Military District (CMD).
-At this meeting, General Chishti informed him of the conspiracy that aimed to topple General Zia-ul-Haq and sought his assistance.
-According to the News International's intelligence unit, Chishti was under the impression that since Akhtar had not been promoted, he would accept this invitation; especially when he was promised that after the coup worked out successfully, he would not only be promoted but would also become one of the pillars of the new regime.
-After returning to the GHQ, General Akhtar contacted General Zia-ul-Haq and foiled the plot against Zia.
-In June 1979 after the counter-coup had been foiled, President General Zia-ul-Haq awarded General Akhtar a promotion to Lieutenant General and appointed him Director General of the ISI.
+During this time, Rahman became aware of a conspiracy in which Lieutenant-General Faiz Ali Chishti of X Corps, a close associate of General Zia-ul-Haq, secretly became rebellious and conspired to stage a military coup in the country.

+Around early 1979, Rahman received a call from Chishti and met him at his office in Chaklala Military District (CMD).
+Chishti informed him of the conspiracy that aimed to topple Zia-ul-Haq and sought his assistance.
+According to the News International's intelligence unit, Chishti was under the impression that since Rahman had not been promoted, he would accept this invitation; especially when he was promised that after the coup worked out successfully, he would not only be promoted but would also become one of the pillars of the new regime.
+After returning to the GHQ, Rahman contacted Zia-ul-Haq and foiled the plot against him.
+In June 1979, after the counter-coup had been foiled, Zia-ul-Haq awarded Rahman a promotion to Lieutenant General and appointed him Director General of the Pakistan intelligence agency, ISI.